-Article 2.
+Article 3.
 Procedure to Contact

-- 2.1 The procedure for contacting third parties shall be the following: - a.
+- 3.1 The procedure for contacting third parties shall be the following: - a.
 Before contacting any third party that needs to be approved, the requesting party shall request permission of the requested party by submitting a Contact Approval Form.
 The Contact Approval Form shall include the name of the Officer applying, the respective party, the location, the website URL, and information regarding the nature and content of the contact; - b.
 The requested party shall respond within seven days from receiving the Contact Approval Form, and state a concrete reason for the refusal, if applicable; - c.
-The requesting party may contact the third party once the permission is granted, the deadline for approval has expired, or no concrete reason for refusal has been given. - 2.2 The contact requires approval by the respective National Group if: - a. it is a National corporate or institutional contact situated in the respective country or is active on behalf of the respective country; or - b. it is a partner of the respective National Group as listed in the External Relations Database. - 2.3 The contact requires approval by ELSA International if: - a. it is an International corporate or institutional contact; or - b. it is a partner of ELSA International; or - c. the third party will be contacted regarding the organisation of an International Council Meeting, an International Strategy Meeting, the HPMCC, the JHJMCC; or - d. it is situated in a Country with no ELSA Group present. - 2.4 In cases where a contact fulfils the criteria of both Articles 2.2 and 2.3 of this Chapter, such contact requires approval both by the respective National Group and ELSA International. - 2.5 The above procedures do not apply to contacting corporate or institutional contacts in order to obtain materials or products intended for promotion free of charge, or to obtain professional services as a customer.
-They also do not apply when contacting International institutional contacts to request a visit to institutions that offer the possibility of public visits.
+The requesting party may contact the third party once the permission is granted, the deadline for approval has expired, or no concrete reason for refusal has been given.

+3.2 The contact requires approval by the respective National Group if:

+- a. it is a National corporate or institutional contact situated in the respective country or is active on behalf of the respective country; or - b. it is a partner of the respective National Group as listed in the External Relations Database. - 3.3 The contact requires approval by ELSA International if: - a. it is an International corporate or institutional contact; or - b. it is a partner of ELSA International; or

+- c. the third party will be contacted regarding the organisation of an International Council Meeting, an International Strategy Meeting, the John H. Jackson Moot Court Competition, the Helga Pedersen Moot Court Competition; or - d. it is situated in a Country with no ELSA Group present.

+3.4 In cases where a contact fulfils the criteria of both Articles 3.2 and 3.3 of this Chapter, such contact requires approval both by the respective National Group and ELSA International.